johsteffens/beth/README.md

 A principal component of precode is the `feature`, which is loosely related to the OOP-concept of a _virtual function_.
 A feature-declaration turns the encompassing context into a [prespective](#prespective).

-Another key component is the `stamp`, which prepresents an object definition.
+Another key component is the `stamp`, which represents an object definition.
 A stamp defines variables, initializations, functions and their binding to features.
 The precoder translates a stamp into a [reflection](#reflection).

 # Motivation
 The classic framework for object oriented programming (such as realized in C++) has been widely cherished for decades.
 I appreciate OOP and like the efficient way C++ supports it.
 Yet there are issues.
 For example: The static association between objects and their interfaces forces an inhibiting rigidity into the developer's code-architecture.
 The limited means of genericity often promotes boiler plate code.
 More recent languages (e.g. Java, Python, Go) provide advanced features alleviating some of these issues.
 Still, they may come at a loss of efficiency and/or loss of control over how code and data is mapped onto the hardware.